DLR-MF-DAS/SWdevProcess/README.md

 # Software development in MF-DAS

 With this tutorial we want to guide you through a tested and functional way of starting your new Python project in MF-DAS.
-This will hopefully help you and others in understanding and modifying the software you created :)
+This will hopefully help you and others in understanding, modifying and deploying your project.

 ## Agenda
 - Learn how to create, build and install a Python package